ffx component explore command starts an interactive shell that lets you explore

-We do not allow accessing child components directly from the parent.
-Using
+Fuchsia does not allow accessing child components directly from the parent.

-knowledge of the component topology to access a child component's capabilities
+Previously, using knowledge of the component topology to access a child component's

 /hub-v2 which encoded knowledge about the system topology.

-- explicitly routing capabilities from the child to the parent component.
+- Route capabilities explicitly from the child to the parent component.

 How is this different from ffx component run?

-ffx component run creates and then starts a component in a specified
+ffx component run command creates and starts a component

 ffx component run.

-ffx component explore creates a virtual file system at the
+ffx component explore command creates a virtual file system at the

-If your component is running, the following directories are also present:
+If the target component is running on the device, the following directories are also present:

-Can I access Zircon handles or make FIDL calls via the Dash shell?
+Can I access Zircon handles or make FIDL calls using the Dash shell?

-How do I file a feature request for $NEW_FEATURE?
+How do I file a feature request for ffx component explore?